UML 2 Package Diagramming Guidelines

-package diagram is a UML diagram composed only of packages and the dependencies between them.
+UML package diagrams are composed only of packages and the dependencies between them.
 A package is a UML construct that enables you to organize model elements, such as use cases or classes, into groups.
 Packages are depicted as file folders and can be applied on any UML diagram.
 Create a package diagram to:

 There are guidelines for: